Extreme points of Wales: Elevation extremes

 Many points are on, or near sea level, but due to high rainfall, there are no natural dry pieces of land below sea level - see rivers and lakes below.

 Rivers and lakes

 The largest natural lake in Wales is Bala Lake (Llyn Tegid).
-Llangorse Lake is second largest.
+Llangorse Lake is second largest by area.

-This is a table of the longest rivers in Wales.
+The River Usk is the longest river to flow wholly within Wales.
+The table below lists Wales' longest rivers including (in italics) those only partly in Wales.

-Rivers only partly in Wales are included in this table in italics.